shahid129/sully-s-kitchen/README.md

 [View Live Project Here](https://shahid129.github.io/sully-s-kitchen/index.html)

-A very Comprehensive and easy to navigate restaurant menu is created to give the audience full comfortness while using the menu.
+A very Comprehensive and easy to navigate restaurant menu is created to give the audience full comfortness while using the restaurant menu.
+It is a fine dining restaurant where people will have to book in advance to ensure the avalablity of the seat-in capacity. in this way the customers will get 100% attention of the staff, and proper guest care would be taken. customer satisfiction and quality of the food is our main aim.